 Ingredient Notes and Substitutions

-- Oil: I typically use canola oil but you can also use vegetable oil.
+- Oil as the fat in this recipe.
+I typically use canola oil but you can also use vegetable oil.
 I have not tested this recipe with any other oils, such as coconut.

 STEP ONE: Start by greasing your waffle iron and allowing it to preheat for a few minutes.